sorawit112/BehaviorTree_RCPLY/README.md

 - Providing PyTree Behaviours supported in Groot Interface
 - Providing `rclpy` **service_client** and **action_client** Behaviours that can operate in PyTree
-- There are two rclpy interface behaviours example in package **FibonacciAction** which is the client of Fibonacci.action and **TriggerService** which is the client of Trigger.srv
+- There are rclpy interface behaviours example in package **TriggerService** which is the client of Trigger.srv
 - Automatically convert behavior trees from BehaviorTreeCpp-compatible XML format to PyTree
 - Generate ROS 2 nodes from the converted XML behavior trees.